microchip-pic-avr-examples/avrdb-opamp-mindi-integrator/README.md

 # Getting started with Mindi® simulation and AVR®DB microcontrollers
 This guide will get you up and running with simulating the analog OPAMP module in AVR DB family devices using the Mindi simulation tool.
 ## Configuration: Integrator
-The opamp can be configured to act as an integrator, using an external capacitor and resistor.
+The op amp can be configured to act as an integrator, using an external capacitor and resistor.
 The integrator can be reset by the event system.

 ![Integrator](images/configuration.png)